Creative Writing: Short Story Writing

 Week 6 – Being Original

-Once we have our core story-building skills in place, we’ll look at how to introduce originality into our writing.
+Once we have our core story-building skills in place, we’ll look at how to introduce more originality into our writing.
+How do we build the capacity for change into our stories?
 What tricks can we learn to help us avoid predictable plots and stock characters?
+Your tutor will guide you through exercises designed to help you break out of old writing habits and to instead embrace the unknown!
+This session will combine a tutor-led presentation with discussions, writing exercises, and a mini-workshop offering a selection of learners feedback on their writing.

 It’s one of the most famous writerly maxims, but what does it really mean?
-We will discuss how to create a balance between showing and telling, and how to use description to create subtext.
-We will also learn about different types of imagery.
+We will discuss how to create a balance between showing and telling, and how to use imagery and symbolism to generate both atmosphere and subtext.
+We will also learn about other types of figurative language: what tools are available to us when trying to point to further meaning within our stories?
+This session will combine a tutor-led presentation with discussions, writing exercises, and a mini-workshop offering a selection of learners feedback on their writing.

 All course materials will be provided by the tutor as handouts.